pdbrown/triss/README.md

 **TRI**vial **S**ecret **S**haring with authentication, support for M-of-N
 splits, and paper backups.

-Triss is a command line tool that takes input data (the "secret") and splits it into multiple shares such that no single share can recover the secret.
-In reverse, it combines shares to recover the secret, using message authentication codes (MACs) to ensure the recovered secret is identical to the original.
-Triss supports _N-of-N_ and _M-of-N_ splits, `2-of-2` or `3-of-5` for example.
+Triss is a command line tool to take input data (the "secret") and split it into multiple shares such that no single share can recover the secret.
+In reverse, it combines shares to recover the secret, using message authentication codes (MACs) to ensure the recovered secret is identical to the original input.
+It supports _N-of-N_ and _M-of-N_ splits, `2-of-2` or `3-of-5` for example.
 Formally:

-> Split a secret into `N` shares, such that every subset of `M` shares contains the information needed to reconstruct the secret. `M >= 2` and `N >= M`.
+> Split a secret into `N` shares, such that every subset of `M` shares contains the information needed to reconstruct the secret. `N >= M` and `M >= 2`.
 No subset smaller than `M` reveals any information about the secret, but see [cryptography](#cryptography) below.